"To project" means transferring features from Earth to a suitable

 calculated from it.

-meridians in azimuthal and conic maps, rectangular grid in cylindrical
+symmetric meridians in azimuthal and conic maps, rectangular grid in

-maps) are only realized using their simple, normal aspects.
-Despite
+cylindrical maps) are only realized using their simple, normal

-a common misconception, this classification is not exclusive: most
+aspects.
+Despite a common misconception, this classification is not

-projections involve neither a cone nor a cylinder but are not
+exclusive: most projections involve neither a cone nor a cylinder but

 For both normal and transverse aspects, the only remaining choice is how much,